polivbr/dagster-sqlmesh/adr/README.md

 ### Non-Blocking Audits

-SQLMesh supports non-blocking audits, but current implementation only handles blocking audits.
-Future enhancement needed.
+Non-blocking audits are supported.
+Failures are surfaced as Dagster checks with WARN severity, while SQLMesh manages the blocking semantics and downstream propagation for blocking audits.

 ### Schedule Complexity